Share Price:

 Our Targets

-• Reach Net Zero emissions across our value chain by FY 2039/401
+• Reach net zero GHG emissions across our value chain by FY 2049/50.

-• Contribute to sustainable management of natural forests and support zero deforestation across our products and supply chain by FY 2025/26
+• We are committed to contributing to the sustainable management of natural forests and supporting zero deforestation across our products and supply chain by FY 2025/26.

 To learn more about our targets, visit our Annual Report.